Projections for Neutral Di-Boson and Di-Higgs Interactions at FCC-he Collider: EVENT SELECTION AND ANALYSIS

 Event selection criteria: (1) Four b-tagged jets and a light jet is selected with $p_{T}>20\:GeV$.
 (2) $|\eta|<5$ for all jets and $|\eta|<2.5$ for leptons applied.
 (3) Between jets and b-jet and a lepton $\Delta R=0.4$ applied.
 (4) Event selection cut: $p_{T}>150\:GeV$ for leading jet $p_{T}>110\:GeV$ for sub jets.
 (5) Invariant mass window cut for both b-jet pairs: $m_{bb}\:\epsilon\:[50,130]$.
 (6) Vetoing events if missing transverse energy, $E_{T}$ $>20\:GeV$.

 In Fig.4 and 5, we present the kinematic distributions in comparison with background and SM processes through a Z boson mediator while $c_{H}=0.1$ .
 Fig. 4 shows that the forward and sub jets in signal have a separable transverse momentum than the background jets as expected, while the pseudo-rapidity distributions (Fig.5) behave similar for both signal and background jets.
 For outgoing electron, one can see that the signal distribution slightly deviates to the negative region, while background signal locates at zero pseudo-rapidity.
 For the higher values of $\bar{c_{H}}$ (or $\bar{c_{\gamma}}$ in PF process), the higher negative deviation for the mean of pseudo-rapidity distributions are observed.
-In Fig.6, it is seen that the invariant mass distribution of di-Higgs for both signal and background located at around 125 GeV.
+In Fig.6, it is seen the reconstructed invariant mass distribution of one Higgs boson ($M_{H})$ from two b-jets within di-Higgs for both signal and background located at around 125 GeV.
 This also shows that in SM, the large contribution comes from the b-jets created by di-Higgs decays.
-As a significant evidence for coupling seperations, azimuthal angle distribution ($\Delta\phi$) between lepton and forward jet for NC and PF signals are shown in Fig.7 and Fig.8, respectively for $\sqrt{s}\approx5\:TeV$.
+As a significant evidence for coupling seperations, azimuthal angle distribution ($\Delta\phi$) between lepton and forward jet for VBF and PF signals are shown in Fig.7 and Fig.8, respectively for $\sqrt{s}\approx5\:TeV$.
 Similarly for $\sqrt{s}\approx3.5\:TeV$, same distributions are obversed with a factor $\sim0.286$ in the event count.
 About the shape of the distribution of $\Delta\phi$, we observed that this interference is strictly dependent on the coefficients and detector parameters.
 For evaluating the limits in Fig.9, we calculated statistical significances and followed the methods described in Ref.\citep{Statistics} It's also worthwile to comment on the event selection criteria: First three conditions consist of almost default cuts for event production.
 Fourth condition has higher $p_{T}$ cuts that can be seen directly from Fig.4 to separate signal from background.
 Fifth condition is extremely effective if b-jets are not produced by a higgs decay.
 Sixth condition is also an important selection criteria especially for removing top background since W+/W- bosons from a top quark decay emerge neutrinos while decaying to leptons.
 For hadronic decay of W bosons, note that $Br(W^{-}/W^{+}\rightarrow\bar{c}b/c\bar{b})\backsim0.01$ leaves fairly less b-pairs in the final state.
+We have determined cuts after obtained kinematic distributions as Fig.4-6 and optimised scanning over variables to obtain the highest significance, namely $\frac{S}{\sqrt{B}}$ where S signal events and B background events.
+The last two columns of Table 3, denote the survived event numbers after applying our selection criteria.